AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 ..
 Note::

-    Panorama manager need to be configured separately for primary and backup FireNet gateway, because different template names are used.
+    - Panorama manager need to be configured separately for primary and backup FireNet gateway, because each is associated with a different template name.

-    Panorama can be configured even if no firewall associated with gateway.
-But in this case, the egress subnet is not decided, therefore egress route cannot be added.
-Once the first firewall is launched and in sync with Panorama, the egress route will be automatically added.
+    - Panorama can be configured even when there is no VM-Series associated with a FireNet gateway.
+However in such case, the egress subnet is not decided, therefore egress route cannot be added.
+Once the first VM-Series instance is launched and is in sync with Panorama, the egress route will be automatically added.

-    If any firewall for a FireNet gateway is already integrated with Controller as PAN, need to remove that configuration, before configure Panorama
+    - If any VM-Series for a FireNet gateway is already managed by the Controller, you need to remove that configuration, before configure Panorama.
+See the migration instruction in the next section.

-    After configure Panorama, all additional firewalls associated with same gateway will be assumed to be controlled by Panorama, no further configuration needed.
+    - After Panorama is setup, any additional VM-Series associated with same gateway will be controlled by Panorama, no further configuration on the VM-Series is needed.

-    If all firewalls are disassociated, Panorama configure still kept, unless user remove that configuration.
+    - When all VM-Series are disassociated from a FireNet gateway, Panorama still maintains the configuration, unless user removes the configuration from Panorama.

-    If Panorama is configured, the associated firewall will show vendor as "Palo Alto Panorama".
-Click "Show" will use the same access account and password to access firewall, to retrieve route information.
-    To enable this, user need to configure admin role and user (same name and password as configured for Panorama itself) for the template in Panorama.
+    - When Panorama is configured, the associated  will show vendor as "Palo Alto Panorama".
+Click "Show" will use the same access account and password to access firewall and retrieve route information.
+To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.

-Migration from existing VM-Series integrated firewall to Panorama
+Migrating from individually managed VM-Series to Panorama
 #################################################################

-Assuming you have follow above instructions to prepare your Panorama.
-After that, you need to do the following:
+Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually managed firewall (or VM-Series) to be managed by Panorama..

 a.
-Unconfig firewall integration as PAN
+Remove firewall integration as PAN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If any firewall for a FireNet gateway is already integrated with Controller as PAN, need to remove that configuration from Controller->Firewall Network->Vendor Integration->Firewall, before configure Panorama from Vendor Integration->Firewall Manager(Panorama)
+If any firewall for a FireNet gateway is already integrated with Controller with PAN as the Vendor typpe, you need to remove that configuration from Controller->Firewall Network->Vendor Integration->Firewall, before configure Panorama from Vendor Integration->Firewall Manager(Panorama).

 b.
-Unconfig firewall configuration
+Remove firewall configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-From your firewall console, unconfig interfaces, zone, virtual router, polices, api admin role and api administrator.
+From your firewall console, remove interfaces, zone, virtual router, polices, api admin role and api administrator.

 c.
 Add Firewall to Managed Devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^